trezor/trezor-firmware/common/tools/README.md

 ./tools/release.sh
 ```

-All currently known unreleased ERC20 tokens are automatically set to the given version.

-**_Note that "soon" feature was already removed and following paragraph is deprecated._**

-_All coins marked _soon_ are set to the current version.
-This is automatic - coins that
-were marked _soon_ were used in code generation and so should be released.
-If you want
-to avoid this, you will have to manually revert each coin to _soon_ status, either with
-`support.py set`, or by manually editing `support.json`._

 Coins in state _unknown_, i.e., coins that are known in the definitions but not listed
-in support files, will be also added.
-But you will be interactively asked to confirm
+in support files, will be interactively added one by one.
+To avoid that, run `support.py
-each one.
-Use `-y` or `--add-all` to auto-add all of them.

-Use `-n` or `--dry-run` to see changes without writing them to `support.json`.
-Use
-`-v` or `--verbose` to also show ERC20 tokens which are processed silently by default.

-Use `-g` or `--git-tag` to automatically tag the current `HEAD` with a version, e.g.,
-`trezor2-2.1.0`.
-This might become default in the future.

-XXX this should also commit the changes though, otherwise the tag will apply to the wrong
-commit.
+release -y` separately.

 #### **Step 2:** review and commit your changes

 Use `git diff` to review changes made, commit and push.
-If you tagged the commit in the
-previous step, don't forget to `git push --tags` too.